Monte Tobbio: History

 On the summit stands a little church dedicated to Our Lady of Caravaggio.
 It was built in 1892 and rebuilt after severe damages occurred during the world War II.

 In 1944's spring a group of Italian partisans were surrounded by fascist and nazi troops on mount Tobbio.
 After a fight some of them managed to break the blockade while some others, after being captured, were transported near the Benedicta Abbey and executed by firing squads on April the 7th 1944.

 Access to the summit

 Monte Tobbio can be reached by signposted footpaths departing from Voltaggio or Bosio.
 It can also be accessed by a longer path from Monte delle Figne, while the shortest way to climb the mountain from an asphalted road starts from the "Valico degli Eremiti" ("Hermites' pass", m.559) and takes around 1.30 hours walk.

-Climbing Monte Tobbio is one of the most popular hikes of SE Piedmont and province of Genoa and in clean days offers an impressive panorama ranging from the Ligurian Sea to a large stretch of the Italian Alps.
+Climbing Monte Tobbio is one of the most popular hikes of SE Piedmont and province of Genoa and in clean days offers an panorama ranging from the Ligurian Sea to a large stretch of the Italian Alps.

 Some branches of the Club Alpino Italiano (C.A.I.) organize every year night hikes to the mountain, as for instance the local C.A.I. group of Casale Monferrato.